angela-d/brain-dump/sysadmin/ansible/windows-hosts-setup.md

 # Set Your Windows Remote Hosts Location for Ansible

-Create a Yaml file with info on the remote systems you'd like to manage
+Create a Yaml file with info on the remote systems you'd like to manage, at `~/.ansible/hosts/test.yml`
 ```yaml
 [winvms]
 windows.example.com